dukebw/ml-reading-notes-improved-system/cs231_notes.md

 - k is a hyperparamter in k-Nearest Neighbour.
     - Find the k nearest images, and have them vote on the label.

-- What is the accuracy of kNN on the training data, using Euclidean distance?
+- What is the accuracy of Nearest Neighbour on the training data, using Euclidean distance?
     - 100%
     - Manhatten distance?